nextgems-po/stockholm-hackathon/content/homepage/venue.md

-The event will take place in Hamburg.
-Details about the exact venue for the Hamburg Node of the Digital Earths Global Hackathon will be shared here as soon as they are finalized.
+The event will take place in Stockholm at the the [Swedish Museum of Natural History](https://www.nrm.se/engelska/in-english/visit-the-museum/getting-here).